AmitBaroi/Bash-shell-scripting/Lesson 1 - Creating your first shell script/Notes.md

 - An exit statement if you don't want to use the exit status of the last command in the script

-## 1.4 Storing and runnig the script
+## 1.4 Storing and running the script

 - On Linux the current directory is not in the `$PATH` variable